fluidself/fluidself.org/_books/biographies/education-of-a-wandering-man.md

 It is often said that one has but one life to live, but that is nonsense.
 For one who reads, there is no limit to the number of lives that may be lived, for fiction, biography, and history offer an inexhaustible number of lives in many parts of the world, in all periods of time.

 They are out there by the thousands, wonderful stories.
 Many have never gotten into the histories, although occasionally told by local newspapers or in privately printed booklets.
-Stories of wagon-train massacres, buried treasures, gun battles, cattle roundups, border bandit raids--no matter where you go, east, west, north, and south, there are stories.
+Stories of wagon-train massacres, buried treasures, gun battles, cattle roundups, border bandit raids—no matter where you go, east, west, north, and south, there are stories.
 People are forever asking me where I get my ideas, but one has only to listen, to look, and to live with awareness.
 As I have said in several of my stories, all men look, but so few can see.
 It is all there, waiting for any passerby.

-_Much is not dared because it seems hard; much seems hard only because it is not dared._
+> Much is not dared because it seems hard; much seems hard only because it is not dared.
--- PRINCE WENZEL ANTON VON KAUNITZ, Austrian statesman
+> — PRINCE WENZEL ANTON VON KAUNITZ, Austrian statesman

 Loneliness is of many kinds, and the mere presence and companionship of people does not suffice.
 The people I had been meeting were friendly, pleasant, and the salt of the earth, but they did not speak my language.
 I enjoyed them, but something in me reached out for more.